snowball-dev-group/snowball-bot/README.md

 - Use my universal APIs.
 I created `db`, `letters`, `utils`, `cacheResponse`, `time`, be sure you using them, they pretty simple
 - Make plugin for all servers, not yours one.
 To be honest, you can create cog for `shib channel` - that's fine (I included same cogs in source just for fun), but you should provide support for other servers if you making *serious* plugins like `Overwatch statistic`.

 Don't be scared of making Pull Requests!
 Make it!
-I will suggest you what to change, what to not and etc. :)
+I will suggest you what to change, what to not and etc :)

 ### Issues